-Home office and remote work have been slowly increasing over the last few years due to technological advances, globalization, and reduced infrastructure costs.
+Remote work from the home office has been slowly increasing over the last few years due to technological advances, globalization, and reduced infrastructure costs.
 But now, with the sudden need for social distancing and quarantine, millions of workers have been sent out into the wild, with little or no time to prepare for all that means.

 Everybody currently, but in particular all those brave managers and business owners with responsibility to their teams, is doing their best to deal with this new situation.
 These decision makers are not usually the ones who deal with IT, and all of a sudden they are faced with a jungle of possible tools to save the day.